juanbonami/nasa-api/README.md

 Target audience: For students or the general public interested in some Astronomy or space enthusiasts.

-Home page will display photo of the day.
-User will be able to see a slideshow of pictures captured by the NASA team with discription, and will be able to search for images.
+Home page will display photo or video of the day and will be updated daily.
+Users will be able to search the NASA Image Gallery.

 Wireframe: ![](./wireframe/Main.png)